Walkie-Talkies 101: Your Ultimate Guide to Two-Way Radios (Updated)

 You're here probably because you're thinking about buying a walkie talkie or handy talkie, or maybe you're just curious and want a full review about two way radio.

-This guide is perfect if you are new or you look for a complete guide of walkie talkies.
+This guide is perfect if you are new or you look for a complete guide of walkie talkies or two-way radios.
 If you already targeted to long range two way radios of specific models.
 This blog might be a bit too basic for you.
+Take your time, read through it, and get the facts you need to get the best walkie talkie or cool walkie talkies for you BEFORE BUYING.

 Here's what you'll find in this blog:

-• What is a walkie-talkie?
+• What is a walkie talkie?

 • What is a two-way radio?

-• How to use
+• How to talk with walkie talkies

 • VHF vs. UHF